-- Averaging.
-If the measured spectrum is the average of a number of scans, some scans may contain saturated pixels, while the end result does not show a graph that reaches the maximum counts. - Smoothing.
+- Smoothing.
 The maximum pixel value of a peak can be saturated, but is averaged with neighbor pixels which may not be saturated. - The correct for dynamic dark algorithm subtracts the dark values that are measured at the optical black pixels from the spectral data.
-Therefore, the saturation level of 16383 counts will never be reached with correct for dynamic dark ON.
+Therefore, the saturation level of 16383 (65535 in 16 bit mode) counts will never be reached with correct for dynamic dark ON.
 The saturation detection in AvaSoft is done before the data is corrected for dynamic dark, so it will also detect saturation with dynamic dark ON. - Monitor resolution.
-The CCD contains 2048 pixels which is a lot more than the monitor pixels in the graph.
-Since not each CCD pixel can be drawn at the monitor, a sharp peak at one CCD pixel can be saturated although this is not visible at the monitor.
+The CCD contains 2048/3648 pixels which is a lot more than the monitor pixels in the graph.
+Since not each CCD pixels can be drawn at the monitor, a sharp peak at one CCD pixel can be saturated although this is not visible at the monitor.
 Use the zoom function if you want to verify if this is the cause of saturation. - Zoomed in.
 Saturation can also happen at a wavelength range that is not visible because the graph is not at full scale.